2017 - Michael Adams: 'Salt Blood'

 ‘Staying with the trouble’ describes an epic walk up Broadway in New York, and others like it.
 The tone is self-deprecating, conversational, and ‘gloriously social’, but all sorts of themes arise along the way: Alzheimer’s, Horseshoe Crabs, history, writers, violence against women, racism, Selma, and climate change.
 It is a celebration of ‘randomness’, but also testifies to Sophie Cunningham’s belief in the importance of ‘staying with the trouble’.

-On learning that she had won the Calibre Prize, Sophie Cunningham, who recently moved from Brooklyn to San Francisco, told Advances: 'I wrote this essay with no expectations, from a concern with how one narrates the personal and fragmented while chronicling issues as broad as climate change and mass extinction.
+On learning that she had won the Calibre Prize, Sophie Cunningham, who recently moved from Brooklyn to San Francisco, told ABR: 'I wrote this essay with no expectations, from a concern with how one narrates the personal and fragmented while chronicling issues as broad as climate change and mass extinction.
 I had become obsessed with walking and needed a deadline.
 The Calibre Prize has rewarded a rich variety of writers who have tackled an extraordinary range of topics.
 Each year I’ve read the winner and been inspired.
 I feel incredibly honoured to now be among these winners’ number.’

 Sophie Cunningham’s winning essay is published in the May 2015 issue of ABR